-According to Orlando Sentinel law enforcement authorities gathered this month in Orlando for a summit focused on fraud, identity theft and other type of financial schemes.
+According to Orlando Sentinel, law enforcement authorities gathered this month in Orlando for a summit focused on fraud, identity theft, and other types of financial schemes.

-Glenn Stuart Gordon, associate regional director of the U.S. Securities and Exchange Commission’s Miami office, was cited by Orlando Sentinel saying that the retirees with savings, wealthy individuals and immigrants who form a significant part of Florida’s population make it prone to this type of infractions.
+Glenn Stuart Gordon, associate regional director of the U.S. Securities and Exchange Commission’s Miami office, was cited by Orlando Sentinel saying that retirees with savings, wealthy individuals, and immigrants who form a significant part of Florida’s population are prone to this type of infractions.

 A few tips from the Securities and Exchange Commission:

 With the notice that if it looks too good to be true, it usually is, our criminal defense attorney in South Florida advises you to pay attention to this kind of situation and look for an experienced criminal defense attorney if you get involved in such a criminal context.